va7deo/vimana/README.md

 ### Audio Options

-- There is a toggle to disable playback of OPL2 audio.
+- There is a toggle to adjust the gain and disable playback of OPL2 audio.

 ### Overclock Options